tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 - Fixed some known issues.

 ## iOS--IM SDK 3.2.0 2018-3-13
-- Fixed the issue where an error was reported when getUserProfile contained custom friend fields.
+- Fixed the issue where an error was reported when `getUserProfile` contained custom friend fields.
 - Optimized the group unread count update strategy.
 - Optimized the logic and strategy for local message storage.
 - Fixed some crashes.

 ## Android--IM SDK 3.2.0 2018-3-13
-- Fixed the issue where ugc short videos failed to be sent.
+- Fixed the issue where UGC short videos failed to be sent.
 - Fixed the issue with no callbacks for sent messages when the network connection is interrupted.
 - Fixed the issue where muting all did not take effect.
 - Optimized the logic and strategy for local message storage.